jellyfin-archive/jellyfin-docs/docs/administrator-docs/installing.md

 ## Portable Binaries

 Portable binary packages containing a compiled Jellyfin instance are available for multiple platforms.
-For all portable binaries, extract the relevant archive to a directory and launch `jellyfin.exe`.
+For all portable binaries, extract the relevant archive to a directory and launch the binary (`jellyfin` on Linux/MacOS, `jellyfin.exe` on Windows).

 ### Windows (x64/x86)